-This course provides an introduction to the fundamentals of ballet technique and its historical context.
+This course introduces the fundamentals of ballet technique and its historical context.
 We emphasize improving anatomical awareness and alignment, increasing strength and flexibility, and developing rhythmic sensitivity.
 Students are introduced to warm-up exercises, movement combinations and basic choreographic techniques to be used in the exploration of their own movement preferences.
 Students in this class are required to use their own workout clothes and dance shoes.
 The class culminates with a company performance.
 (Semester, .50 credit)